 These houseplants allow for some calm, naturalistic value, and peaceful decor that helps us to unwind and de-stress.
 Houseplants are the perfect interior design trend that creates a serene environment, with benefits to your quality of living, not just aesthetically!
 If you’re feeling anxious, stressed, or in need of something to ease your mind; there are certain pointers that you can pay attention to understand how you’re feeling.
 A real sense of community is created when we connect with nature and plants to help bring us closer together and relieve our negative feeling.
 Plants become a point of conversation, connection, and affinity.

 We are drawn to certain shapes, designs, and visuals of plants due to a deeper meaning or feeling.
-Community as a whole can help to emphasise a sense of purpose and belonging.
+Community as a whole can help to emphasize a sense of purpose and belonging.
 It’s through this that we can alleviate our stresses, manage our anxiety, and build deeper connections through common interests.
 Plants alone can help to bond us, help us feel refreshed, and develop an understanding of nature together.

 The Monstera Deliciosa is entrenched with detail – we love the holes in the leaves

 The Monstera Deliciosa plant has been known to grow up to 15 feet in the correct climate!
 Once it reaches around 3 feet, this is when fenestration (holes) begin to occur.
 By caring for your plant and trimming back the older or dead leaves, you’re allowing the plant to reach its full potential and span wider, as well as enabling the production of more holes!
 If your Monstera Deliciosa is healthy and is roughly around four years old; it should show holes in each of its heart-shaped leaves!